jenkinsci/subversion-plugin/README.md

 > There's a tension between doing this in Jenkins vs following the
 > existing Subversion convention — the former has a benefit of being
-> available on all the slaves.
+> available on all the agents.
 In this case, the proxy is a system
-> dependent setting, which might be different between different slaves,
+> dependent setting, which might be different between different agents,
 > so I think it makes sense to keep it in \~/.subversion/servers.
 > (See <https://issues.jenkins-ci.org/browse/JENKINS-4041>)